Whenever someone questions the importance of proofreading, my go-to response is:

-So, the technique I use as a final step before publishing is reading from the last sentence to the first sentence.
+The technique I use as a final step before publishing is reading from the last sentence to the first sentence.

 No matter how many times you’ve already reviewed an article, proofreading in this way helps you, at the very least, identify weaknesses you may have overlooked while editing.

 During this stage, I sometimes notice a word has been overused or a lot of sentences begin with the same word.
 I’ll then vary the language so the text is more interesting.

 You’ll also often find legitimate mistakes, such as:

 - The misinterpretation of a phrase, such as “beckon call” rather than “beck and call”

 - Subtle typos, such as “top” instead of “stop” or “in” instead of “it”

 Read from the end to the beginning with either of the proofreading pointers above to give every detail of your content extra special attention.
 Your job is to verify the accuracy of the words and phrases you present to your audience.

 When I discovered content marketing, I loved the concept but didn’t think it was something I could do.